Adnan-khan19/Adnan-khan19/README.md

-# 💫 About Me:
-I’m currently working on data analysis projects using Python, SQL, Excel, and Power BI.<br>I’m looking to collaborate on data analysis projects, dashboards, and beginner-friendly open-source projects.<br>I’m looking for help with improving my SQL queries, Python best practices, and real-world data projects.<br>I’m currently learning advanced SQL, Python for data analysis, Power BI, and core software engineering concepts.<br>Ask me about data analysis, Python, SQL, Excel, Power BI, and beginner software engineering concepts.<br>Fun fact: I enjoy turning raw data into meaningful insights.<br>
+## 👋 About Me

+I am a Data Analyst and a BS Software Engineering student with a strong interest in working with data and building practical solutions.

+- 🔭 Currently working on data analysis projects using Python, SQL, Excel, and Power BI
+- 🤝 Looking to collaborate on data analysis projects, dashboards, and beginner-friendly open-source projects
+- 🧠 Learning advanced SQL, Python for data analysis, Power BI, and core software engineering concepts
+- 💬 Ask me about data analysis, Python, SQL, Excel, Power BI, and basic software engineering
+- ⚡ Fun fact: I enjoy turning raw data into meaningful insights insights.<br>

 ## 🌐 Socials: